-Unlike other polymers – such as polythene, polypropylene and polycarbonates, PTFE does not result as a by-product of the oil refining process.
-This comes as a shock to many, who assume that our fates are tied to oil prices and that we should therefore be benchmarking our final rates accordingly.
+Unlike other polymers – such as polythene, polypropylene, and polycarbonates, PTFE does not result as a by-product of the oil refining process.
+This comes as a shock to many, who assume that our fates are tied to oil prices and that we should, therefore, be benchmarking our final rates accordingly.

-PTFE is made from the polymerisation of R22 gas – a refrigerant that finds its use mainly in the air conditioning and refrigerator industries.
+PTFE is made from the polymerization of R22 gas – a refrigerant that finds its use mainly in the air conditioning and refrigerator industries.
 As a result, PTFE prices are driven by the demand and supply of R22.
 Many OEMs are working really hard to make sure R22 is available at competitive prices.

 When prices started increasing in 2011, the key driver was thought to be Fluorspar – a mineral that is critical to the manufacture of R22.
 In conjunction with this, a spike in demand from the AC and refrigerator markets in China along with a general crackdown on R22 usage (as it is not an environmentally friendly gas) caused prices to shoot up.